October 4th, 2023

 This process can be dangerous if done incorrectly so take caution when performing these steps and make sure you use a computer you are comfortable possibly destroying.

-If you short a battery line you could end up blowing up your STLink, Computer, ESC, and more, or even cause a fire.
+If you short a battery line, you could blow up your STLink, Computer, ESC, and more, or even cause a fire.

 Check out the difference between the Ninebot Max ESC Generations and use the steps below depending on which one you have.